Darktron/pre-compiled/README.md

 # Tips & Tricks:
 - If Termux can't complete update & upgrade please clear app cache and data.
 - Disable battery manager, battery optimization for Termux app.
+- If you have a "protect battery" option to stop charge at 85% or similar enable it to help preserve battery health.
 - If you long press anywhere within Termux then click `More` there is an option to `Keep screen on`.
 - Alternatively you can pull down the notification drawer and expand Termux notification to `Acquire wakelock` this will enable you to mine with the screen off **(NOTE! not all devices obey this rule is a hit or miss)**
 - Use a pool with low latency to your location/internet.